Three Coins II - A Continuing Saga of the American West

 Accumulating wealth turns out to be easier than finding roots in Gum Saan.
 Due to the Chinese Exclusion Act, Chinese women in America are scarce with a ratio of 20 men for every woman.
 Hop's dream of finding an American-born Chinese woman - a true rare jewel - seems ludicrous.
 But Hop has plans to start a Willow Forest.

-"A Willow Tree Becomes a Forest" 494 pages with 398 photographs
+"A Willow Tree Becomes a Forest" 494 pages with over 300 photographs

 Salem, Oregon 1877 - 1925